 20's & 30's Sushi Shabbat

-At least five times a year, Jewish 20s and 30s congregate at our synagogue around 8pm for sushi and other tasty appetizers before a Kabbalat Shabbat Service at 8:30pm.
+Every third Friday, Jewish 20's and 30's congregate at our synagogue around 7:30 pm for sushi and other tasty appetizers before a Kabbalat Shabbat Service at 8:15 pm.
 Inspiring music, opportunities to get to know your neighbors, and relevant teachings from our tradition fill the worship experience with fun and meaning.
-The oneg afterward provides another opportunity to get to know other Chicago-area Jewish 20s and 30s.
+The oneg afterward provides another opportunity to get to know other Chicago-area Jewish 20s & 30s.
 Come alone or with a crew, either way you’ll find a welcoming atmosphere to meet great new people.

 Shabbat Morning Study Minyan

-On Saturday mornings from 9 to 10:20am, a group of curious and committed learners gather with a member of the clergy for a brief, meaningful Service with text-based, thought-provoking and lively discussions of the weekly Torah portion.
+On Saturday mornings from 9:00 - 10:20 am, a group of curious and committed learners gather with a member of the clergy for a brief, meaningful Service with text-based, thought-provoking and lively discussions of the weekly Torah portion.
 No previous knowledge necessary—members and non-members welcome.